 Weekend prep jobs:

 Cube fruits and cheeses.
 Cut carrots and celery into sticks.
 Cut bread/tortillas into cubes or strips.
-Hard-boil the eggs or cook the eggs and veggies into a frittata.
-Make a salad with couscous and chopped veggies.
+Hard-boil the eggs or cook the eggs and veggies into a frittata (which you might have for dinner anyway).
+Make a salad with couscous and chopped veggies (which you might have for dinner anyway).
+Cook burgers (which you might have for dinner anyway) and cut any leftover burgers into cubes.
+Did you order pizza over the weekend?
+Cut that into small squares too.

 Now you’re ready to put it all together.
 Keep in mind that this plan isn’t fixed in stone; the idea is to have a bunch of pre-prepped items ready to grab and pack.
 Hint: For each day, pick a main course, a fruit and/or veggie selection, and a crunchy snack.

 And the week is done!
-Ideally, you’ve put in a little bit more time on the weekends so that you can put less time into lunches during the week.
+Ideally, you’ve put in a little bit more time on the weekends so that you can put less time into school lunch during the week.
 Now you can spend the rest of your time doing whatever else you’d rather be doing.